 Conversion rates go up by 60%

 There’s no such thing as social distancing in digital marketing.
 Ad space gets crowded around the holidays, and so does the competition.
-Inflow recommends getting aggressive with your PPC bids during the holidays.
+Inflow recommends getting aggressive with your PPC bids during the holidays, especially around high transactional or commercial intent keywords.
 By increasing the budget, you milk the rise in click-through rates that are higher than any other time of year.

 Tool: Track all your PPC, SEO, and eCommerce conversions